Is it illegal to drink alcohol while operating a boat?

 In Florida, in order the prove the crime of boating under the influence in Florida, the State Attorney’s Office must prove that you were operating a vessel in Florida, and while operating that vessel, you were under the influence of alcoholic beverages or a controlled substance to the extent your normal faculties were impaired or had a blood alcohol content (BAC) of .08% or more (or .02% if you are under the age of 21).

 What should I do if I have been charged with BUI?

-First things first, you should never plead guilty to a BUI charge without first speaking to a Miami criminal lawyer.
+First things first, you should never plead guilty to a BUI charge without first speaking to a Miami criminal defense lawyer.
 You only have a limited period of time to find suitable legal representation at a Miami criminal defense law firm, so it is imperative that you take immediate action.
 Leading criminal defense practice The Law Offices of Yale L. Galanter, P.A. has the requisite experience to help you fight your BUI and will work every angle possible to get your BUI case dismissed or reduced to a lesser citation to avoid harsh sanctions.

 If you or someone you know has been charged with a BUI in the Miami or Ft.
-Lauderdale area, you need to talk with a skilled Florida criminal lawyer.
+Lauderdale area, you need to talk with a skilled Florida criminal defense lawyer.
 Contact us by email at firstname.lastname@example.org or call us at 305-576-0244 or 954-524-6600 anytime day or night for more information or to set up your consultation today.

 - DUI Manslaughter

 - Leaving the Scene of an Accident, or Leaving the Scene of an Accident with Injury and/or Property Damage